yash-nethues/getpaid/readme.txt

 = 2.6.17 =
 * Fix issues where 2 subscriptions are created for manually generated invoices.
-* Creating items on the invoice page defaults to "Tax Excempt".
+* Creating items on the invoice page defaults to "Tax Exempt".
 * Fixed: Date picker not showing on the report export page.

 = 2.6.16 =